 The members of our compensation committee are Liam Ratcliffe, M.D., Ph.D., Timothy Shannon, M.D. and Laurie Smaldone Alsup, M.D.
 Dr. Shannon is the chair of our compensation committee.
 Our board of directors has determined that each of Drs.
 Ratcliffe, Shannon and Smaldone Alsup is independent within the meaning of Rule 10C-1 under the Exchange Act.
 Our compensation committee assists our board of directors in the discharge of its responsibilities relating to the compensation of our executive officers.
-The compensation committee met five times during the year ended December 31, 2020, including telephonic and videoconference meetings.
+The compensation committee met five times during the year ended December 31, 2021, including telephonic and videoconference meetings.

 Our compensation committee's responsibilities include:

-- reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our chief executive officer and our other executive officers; - overseeing an evaluation of our senior executives; - overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to our board of directors with respect to director compensation; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure if and to the extent then required by SEC rules; and - preparing the compensation committee report if and to the extent then required by SEC rules.
+- reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our chief executive officer and our other executive officers; - overseeing an evaluation of our senior executives; - overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to our board of directors with respect to director compensation; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure; and - preparing the compensation committee report if and to the extent then required by SEC rules.